satyakig/CPSC471/README.md

 ## Do NOT upgrade the local Ionic CLI if that message is shown when running the app.
 Type "n" then enter

-## Firebase Project link (Backend/Database/Authentication):
+## Firebase(Backend/Database/Authentication) Project link:
     https://console.firebase.google.com/project/cpsc471-6d9c6

-## Relevant docs for reference and guides
+## Relevant docs for reference and guides:
 Ionic(UI/Frontend) Docs:
     https://ionicframework.com/getting-started/
     https://ionicframework.com/docs/components/